 Visual flow it’s not the same as visual hierarchy, but the concepts are closely related in web design.
 When talking about hierarchy, you just arrange elements based on their importance.

 When designing for flow, you combine these elements thoughtfully so that scanning the page is smooth and has a logical flow from one element to another.
 Here is where you set focal points and the direction the eyes of the user should take after passing these points.
+This is surely an extremely difficult task where design needs to implement all of the above-mentioned elements so if you are not specialized in these types of things it would be wise to hire a web design company.

 Finally, you need to stay consistent in web design.
 A good UX is always a consistent one in terms of navigation, looks, typeface, and —most importantly — layout.
 You can’t use a myriad of layout design styles for one single website.